coxmediagroup/Tic-Tac-Toe/readme.md

 5. Demonstrate deployment experience by making the project available on the web via Heroku.
 6. Demonstrate the ability to write clearly and cohesively (I'm in trouble if I haven't accomplished this already).

-For additional information on my development process, etc., please see the readme.md files within the various app directories.
+For additional information on my development process, etc., please see the __init__.py/readme.md files within the various sub-directories.